Biometric Access Control System in Kenya

-With IP based door access control systems, technology has simplified management of either single door access systems or multiple site access control systems.
+With IP based door access management devices, technology has simplified management of multiple door access systems.
 Each device is assigned a unique IP address and can be managed independently or as a group of devices.
-So instead of only installing one biometric system at the main door, organizations can choose to install based on the sensitivity of each office.
-Hence, you will find an organization with several door access control systems deployed all over to control access to rooms with confidential material.
+So instead of only installing one biometric access control system at the main door, organizations can choose to install several based on the sensitivity of each office.
+Hence, you will find an organization with several door access management devices deployed all over to control access to rooms with confidential material.

-Be that as it may, we would like to remain market leaders in the design and installation of the biometric access control systems.
+Be that as it may, we would like to remain market leaders in the design and installation of the office access management system.
 We constantly endeavor to retain our market position as the most reliable installer of telecom and security systems.
 And we attribute our great success and robust growth to our guiding principles of Innovation and Trust.
 Thus, we deliver on time service and the quality of the biometric access control system installed is top notch.

 When it comes to innovation, we always keep up with the latest trends in the industry.
 Hence, our clients will always stay ahead of the competition by integrating new technologies.
 We never compromise on usability.
 That is why in as much as we try to give our clients the latest biometric technology in the market, we usually propose ergonomically designed biometric devices with the intuitive user interface.
 A great user interface not only enhances usability but also improves client satisfaction.

-Nevertheless, networking door access control systems enable the system administrator to access real-time logs from each door controller.
+Nevertheless, networking door access management devices enable the system administrator to access real-time logs from each door controller.
 In fact, managing multiple door controllers in a networked environment reduces the need to move up and down downloading backup logs from individual terminals.
 You can save time by assigning each terminal an IP address through which all logs can be pulled to a central machine.

 This is a system that authenticates a person entering a building by the use of thumbprints.
-By far it is the most efficient and reliable door access control system.
-So you ask why biometric access control is better than a card or pin system.
+By far it is the most efficient and reliable door access management system.
+So you ask why biometric access management is better than a card or pin system.
 To start with, a human thumbprint is unique to that person and it is transferable.
 Once you have been registered in the system, there is no way you can use somebody else fingerprints to commit a crime.
 Secondly, there is no way you can leave your fingerprint at home.
-An access control system that relies on card authentication suffer the challenge of a card left at home.
+A building access management system that relies on card authentication suffer the challenge of a card left at home.

-Card access control system can work as a time attendance system.
+Card access management can work as a time attendance system.
 So apart from using the card to access a building, you can use it to identify yourself to security personnel.
-The only challenge with card access systems is that they are easily shareable.
+The only challenge with card access management system is that they are easily shareable.
 For example, an employee might give out his or her card to a colleague when they are late for work.
 The HR practitioners might not like this system since it can be used by unscrupulous employees to claim overtime payments.

 Lastly, we install pin access systems.
 These kinds of systems are among the first technologies to be adopted at workplaces.
 This device is reliable if employees are trained not to share their PINs.
 Secrecy is the weakest or strongest link whichever way you look at it.
 Nonetheless, it can still serve the purpose of the users are trained on the importance of protecting and keeping secret their access PINs.

-Flexibility: the access control device can function as a biometric time attendance system.
+The office access management device can function as a biometric time attendance system.
 Additionally, it has multiple ways to authenticate users, that is, use of fingerprint, RFID card, PIN or password, and palm vein.

-Scalability: the IP based architecture of the device makes expanding the system very simple.
+The IP based architecture of the device makes expanding the system very simple.
 No wiring required for additional modules.
-The controllers can accommodate as much as 50 biometric access readers.
+The controllers can accommodate as many as 50 biometric access management readers.

 For companies with multiple branch offices, user enrolment only happens from one location.
 In other words, there is no need to duplicate enrolment on all the locations.
 Once a user has been captured into the system, he or she is free to log in from any location within the company branch network.

-Simple setup: traditional biometric access control Kenya devices require a power supply to power up magnetic lock, exit switch and the reader device.
+Traditional building access management devices require a power supply to power up magnetic lock, exit switch and the reader device.
 However, the modern setup uses PoE for power.
 As long as there is PoE switch, there will be no need for complicated wiring and an extra power supply for the magnetic lock and the biometric reader.

 The main reason why institutions install building access control is to keep away unauthorized persons.
 The restricted places can be private car parking areas, server rooms, stores, etc. Places where private staff files are kept also require high security.

-The modern access control devices can also be used as biometric time attendance systems.
+The modern building access management devices can also be used as biometric time attendance systems.
 Door security systems monitor when employees report to work and when they leave the offices.
 This is especially essential if the employees work in shifts.
 The setup enables you to enjoy the double benefit from the installation.
-That is, you get time and attendance functionality as well as access control functions.
+That is, you get time and attendance functionality as well as access management functions.

-IP door access control systems sure do come with exciting benefits.
+Door access management system sure do come with exciting benefits.
 That is system versatility, lower cost of installations, faster configurations, and management.
 Be that as it may, the IP technology has opened up door security solutions to greater capabilities.
-With all these expectations, ORACO Kenya offers you top quality biometric access control systems.
+With all these expectations, ORACO Kenya offers you top quality building access management devices.

-Legacy door access control systems happened to be proprietary.
+Legacy building access management happened to be proprietary.
 Those proprietary systems tended to limit clients to a single provider of hardware and software.
 The need to stick with one vendor made the system very rigid to expansion.
 The end result for lack of flexibility was the unusually high cost per door controller.
-On top of that, traditional access control systems were complex and required advanced training before commencing installations and configurations.
+On top of that, traditional door access management system were complex and required advanced training before commencing installations and configurations.

 When it comes to authentication mechanisms, the new technology does not disappoint.
 They have the capability to do authentication by fingerprints and still use RFID cards.
 If you like, you can enable pin authentication through the keypad.